We’ve tallied the data and have a list of DKY’s five most read articles of the past year.

 And the Winners Are…

 Following is the brand and digital marketing content our readers found the most useful last year.
-While not all five were published in 2017, these articles ended up being the most read—and Googled—blog posts of the year.
+While not all five were published in 2018, these articles ended up being our most read—and Googled—blog posts of the year.

 #1—Brand Strategy: Branded House vs. House of Brands